Home

 About Me

 I am a Ph.D. candidate at ETH Zürich’s geoGazeLab, with an interdisciplinary background in computer science and urban/architectural design.
-My research is situated at the intersection of Human-Computer Interaction (HCI), eXtended Reality (XR), 3D Sketch Mapping, and Spatial Iintelligence & Cognition.
-I work for the 3D Sketch Maps project, funded by the Swiss National Science Foundation (SNSF) within the Sinergia grant program, which investigates 3D sketch maps from theoretical, empirical, cognitive, and tool-related perspectives, with a particular focus on Extended Reality (XR) techniques.
+I work for the 3D Sketch Maps project, funded by the Swiss National Science Foundation (SNSF) within the Sinergia grant program.
 I am advised by Martin Raubal and Christian Holz.

-I also have entrepreneurial experience as co-founder of Weaving Cities Ltd. (2021–2024), a company focused on UI/UX design and VR/AR software solutions.
+I also have entrepreneurial experience as founder of Weaving Cities Ltd. (2021–2024), a company focused on UI/UX design and Rhino/Grasshopper plugin development.

+I achieved my research keywords through 3D sketch mapping.
 Sketch mapping is a widely used data-gathering and research method in spatial cognition, psychology, and geographic information science (GIS).
 It has been extensively employed to study how people perceive and represent the spatial configuration of environments.
-However, a key limitation of traditional sketch mapping lies in its interface constraints—typically involving pen-and-paper or digital tablets—which require encoding three-dimensional (3D) information on two-dimensional (2D) surfaces.
+However, a key limitation of traditional sketch mapping lies in its interface constraints—typically involving pen-and-paper—which require encoding 3D information on 2D surfaces.

-To overcome this limitation, recent advancements in extended reality (XR) technologies offer new opportunities to create 3D sketches in more immersive and intuitive ways.
-These advances have given rise to the concept of 3D sketch mapping, which allows users to externalize their spatial knowledge directly in immersive virtual environments by drawing sketches.
-Building on this concept, I design novel XR interfaces that integrate freehand drawing with generative AI to support the externalization of spatial memory into expressive 3D sketch maps.
-These maps act as powerful artifacts for spatial knowledge communication, with applications across a wide range of domains, including search and rescue, forensic documentation, navigation in complex environments, interactive education, historical event reconstruction, and imaginative practices such as dream cartography.
+To overcome this limitation, I developed extended reality (XR)-based 3D sketch mapping tools that enable users to externalize their spatial knowledge directly in immersive virtual environments by drawing 3D sketches.
+These sketches act as powerful artifacts for spatial knowledge communication, with applications across a wide range of domains, including search and rescue, forensic documentation, navigation in complex environments, interactive education, historical event reconstruction, and imaginative practices such as dream cartography.